Opinions and outlooks of Swiss decision-makers on the economy

 CEO's from Switzerland

-82% of the CEOs are reasonably or very confident about revenue growth over the next twelve months.
+82% of the Swiss CEOs are somewhat or very confident about revenue growth over the next twelve months.
 This optimistic assessment far exceeds global confidence, which can be attributed to various factors including the context of the Swiss economy.

 How confident are you about your organisation's prospects for revenue growth over the next 12 months?